 Although significant progress has been achieved in the past decade in the field of buildings digital design with the use of advanced tools, most of the software used in the EU Member States is based on simplified architecture.
-The calculation methods on which EPCs software rely, follow methods described in CEN standards, where the description of the building is simplified and based on aggregated values (in terms of building elements' areas, thermal zones, etc.) and look-up tables (in terms of material thermal properties, infiltration rates, etc.), while correlation factors or predefined schedules are also used for the dynamic effects modelling.
-Also, in most cases, EPCs calculation is not combined with the building energy performance simulation for the design of the HVAC equipment and buildings thermal comfort, but it is performed individually, using different calculation paths.
-These practices make it more difficult to ensure the quality of the EPC calculation procedure and introduce additional design steps, of questionable quality.
+The calculation methods on which EPCs software relies follow methods described in CEN standards, where the description of the building is simplified and based on aggregated values (in terms of building elements' areas, thermal zones, etc.) and look-up tables (in terms of material thermal properties, infiltration rates, etc.), while correlation factors or predefined schedules are also used for the dynamic effects modelling.
+Also, in most cases, EPCs calculation is not combined with the building energy performance simulation for the design of the HVAC equipment and the building's thermal comfort.
+However, it is performed individually, using different calculation paths.
+These practices make it more difficult to ensure the quality of the EPC calculation procedure and introduce additional design steps of questionable quality.
 An update on the revised Energy Performance of Buildings Directive (EPBD) by the Committee on Industry, Research, and Energy (ITRE) has concluded that regulations have tightened and energy efficiency, green buildings, and money-saving drive the building automation and building management, power management, energy efficiency, and smart buildings markets and initiatives [62].

 Building automation is defined as the automatic centralized control of a building's heating, ventilation, and air conditioning (HVAC), lighting, and other systems through a building management system (BMS) [63].
-A BMS, otherwise or a building automation system (BAS), is a computer-based control system installed in buildings that controls and monitors the building's mechanical and electrical equipment [64].
+A BMS, otherwise a building automation system (BAS), is a computer-based control system installed in buildings that controls and monitors the building's mechanical and electrical equipment [64].
 A BMS consists of software and hardware; the software program, usually configured in a hierarchical manner, can be proprietary, using protocols as well as Internet protocols and open standards [65].
 Typical applications of sensors in buildings are meant to modulate the performance of the HVAC system for thermal comfort or adjust lighting levels.
 Recently, however, more constituents are being monitored for fault diagnostics, humidity control, and improved air quality, while various pieces of building equipment contain sensors that monitor their performance [66].
-BMS Technology alone will not achieve building energy conservation goals, and humans and their energy-related behavior within buildings should be included in energy performance efforts.
-Despite many studies revolving around human behavior and building energy performance, the understanding of occupant behavior and its role in building energy performance remains vague, confusing, and inconsistent [67].
+BMS Technology alone will not achieve building energy conservation goals, and humans and their energy-related behaviour within buildings should be included in energy performance efforts.
+Despite many studies revolving around human behaviour and building energy performance remains vague, confusing, and inconsistent [67].

-According to the feedback on the questionnaire and the desk research carried out on this topic, there is no provision, national requirement, or legal obligation of a Building Management System (BMS)
+According to the feedback on the questionnaire and the desk research carried out on this topic, there is no provision, national requirement, or legal obligation for a Building Management System (BMS)

 existence in connection with the operational EPCs.
-BMS data documentation is not employed as a source of relevant data or there are no provisions or legal obligations to be used in the issuance or reissuance of operational EPCs.
-Given that, very little to none information has been retrieved concerning the extent of the data documented by BMS employed in the issuance or re-issuance of operational EPCs.
+BMS data documentation is not employed as a source of relevant data, or there are no provisions or legal obligations to be used in the issuance or reissuance of operational EPCs.
+Given that very little to no information has been retrieved concerning the extent of the data documented by BMS employed in the issuance or re-issuance of operational EPCs.
 BMS is encountered as part of the documentation, as a tool for more accurate and easier analysis of energy performance of buildings, or is employed as a source of relevant data for newly issued EPCs.
-Additionally, EPCs are based on calculated data for a reference indoor condition, and not directly connected to real energy uses indicated by BMS.
-Studies are conducted so as to establish to what extent the data in a BMS can be (re-)used to issue the EPC for non-residential EPC's.
+Additionally, EPCs are based on calculated data for an indoor reference condition and are not directly connected to real energy uses indicated by BMS.
+Studies are conducted so as to establish to what extent the data in a BMS can be (re-)used to issue the EPC for non-residential EPCs.